Skip to content

 How long is the flight from Kathmandu to South Korea?+

-The flight from Tribhuvan International Airport, Kathmandu to South Korea is approximately 7 hours.
+The flight from Tribhuvan International Airport to South Korea is approximately 7 hours.
 Most routes connect via Kuala Lumpur, Singapore or Bangkok.

 Can I change my employer in South Korea after arriving?+